 The anti-Spanish sentiment that Athletic Bilbao and their supporters share today comes from the Spanish Civil War and the Franco dictatorship.
-Rising to power in 1939, Francisco Franco was a Spanish nationalist who sought to unify Spain.
-One of the ways he did this by illegalizing non-Spanish dialects, the public display of non-Spanish flags, and naming children non-Spanish names, which mostly affected Basque Country and Catalunya.
-It became illegal for teachers to teach in Basque, and for priests to give their sermons in Basque.
-During the dictatorship, Athletic Bilbao were forced to become “Atlético” Bilbao since it was illegal for a business to have a non-Spanish name.
+Rising to power in 1939, Francisco Franco was a right-wing Spanish nationalist who sought to unify Spain.
+One of the ways he did this was by eliminating all aspects of the country’s culture which he saw as not “purely Spanish” such as illegalizing non-Spanish dialects, the public display of non-Spanish flags and naming children non-Spanish names.
+These laws mostly affected the Basque Country and Catalunya where regional dialects and naming practices are the norm.
+It became illegal for teachers to teach in Basque and for priests to give their sermons in Basque.
+During the dictatorship, Athletic Bilbao were forced to become “Atlético” Bilbao since it was illegal for businesses to have non-Spanish names.
 They were also forced to sign Spanish players who were not Basque.

 Today, football has become more international than ever, yet Athletic Bilbao remain purely Basque.
 As mentioned before, Athletic Bilbao have maintained a strict Basque-only signing policy since 1912, which only allows them to sign players who have progressed through their academy, an academy of another Basque club, or by having Basque parents.
-The irony, however, is that their players are still Spanish, and several players play for the Spanish national team.
+The irony, however, is that their players are still Spanish and several players play for the Spanish national team.
 While the Basque national team plays a ceremonial friendly match on occasion, they are not recognized by FIFA or UEFA and do not play official matches.